Harly-1506/MNIST-Classification-report/README.md

 # MNIST-Classification-report

+ This is my first code when I study Deep learning

-> Basic ANN and CNN with MNIST dataset
+ Basic ANN and CNN with MNIST dataset